davidgf/design-patterns-in-ruby/composite.md

 end
 ```

-What we need now is a container to deal with complex tasks, which are internally built up of any number of subtasks, but from the outside look like any other `Task`.
+What we need now is a container to deal with complex tasks that are internally built up of any number of subtasks, but look like any other `Task` from the outside.
 We'll create the **composite** class:

 ```ruby
 class CompositeTask < Task